 Sharing your work with someone else is never an easy process.

 Below are some different ways that you can help yourself prepare before you start working with an editor.

 - Establish Your Goals – Deep revisions, developmental issues, grammar and spelling, plot structure, character development, what are you looking for?
-Can you handle someone that’s brutally honest or would you prefer a gentle-gentle approach to your editing?
+Can you handle someone who’s brutally honest, or would you prefer a gentle-gentle approach to your editing?
 Ensure that your editor understands what your emotional and professional goals are before you head into the editing process.